nibblesnbits/my-portfolio/conv/book.md

 Vel nodded.

-“That’s what makes them dangerous.”
+“That’s what makes them dangerous.
-“And what makes it brave to say no.”
+And what makes it brave to say no.”

----

 The room responded.